raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This configuration is expected to be less common.

-In the usual case where the inactivity timeout is shorter than the keepalive interval, it is only when a client has a very long-lived, low-traffic, operation that the keepalive interval comes into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.
+In the usual case where the inactivity timeout is shorter than the keepalive interval, it is only when a client has a long-lived, low-traffic, operation that the keepalive interval comes into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.